Alao Fatai Adisa

-Adisa Alao Fatai (born 30 November 1986 in Kwara) is a Nigerian footballer.
+Alao Fatai Adisa (born 30 November 1986 in Kwara) is a Nigerian professional footballer.

 Career

 Al-Oruba

 Adisa joined Oruba in 2009 from Al-Ittihad (Ibb).
 He played in 2012 for the club Al-Oruba in the 2012 AFC Cup.

 Mohun Bagan

 On 26 June 2014 it was announced that Fatai had signed for Indian club, Mohun Bagan, of the I-League.
 However, on 5 November 2014, he was released by mutual agreement for failing to "adjust to the Indian conditions and style of play".

-However, on 5 November 2014, before the season began, Adisa was released from Mohun Bagan.
+However, on 5 November, before the season began Adisa was released from Mohun Bagan.